Local well-posedness of the higher-dimensional $b$-equation: Introduction

 When $b=2$, equation \eqref{b-equation} becomes the EPDiff equation, short for Euler-Poincar\'{e} equation on the diffeomorphism group, introduced by Holm and Marsden \cite{holm2005momentum} in the context of fluid dynamics with the $H^1$ Sobolev inertia operator.
 As the name implies, the EPDiff equation is the geodesic equation of the right-invariant Riemannian metric induced by the inertia operator $A$ on the diffeomorphism group of $\mathbb{R}^n$.
 The EPDiff equation has since been studied extensively by Constantin, Escher, Holm, Kolev, Michor, Misiolek, Preston, and others \cite{constantin2002geometric, holm2005momentum,holm2009geodesic,misiolek2010fredholm, escher2014fractional,bauer2015local,kolev2016,bruveris2017completeness,bauer2020fractional,bauer2024liouville}.
 Notably, Bauer, Escher, and Kolev \cite{bauer2015local} proved local well-posedness of the higher-dimensional EPDiff equation with a fractional order Fourier multiplier as the inertia operator by smoothly extending the spray and using an Ebin and Marsden no-loss no-gain argument.

-When $b\ne2$, however, little has been said about the \textit{higher-dimensional} $b$-equation \eqref{b-equation}.
-For these values of $b,$ it is known that the $b$-equation in dimension one with the $H^1$ Sobolev inertia operator does not correspond to the geodesic equation of a right-invariant Riemannian \textit{metric} \cite{Kolev2009, escher2010}.
+When $b\ne2$, however, much less work has been done on the \textit{higher-dimensional} $b$-equation \eqref{b-equation}.
+Local well-posedness has been established for arbitrary $b$ by Escher and Yin \cite{escher2008well}, but only in dimension one.
+Moreover, for these values of $b,$ it is known that the $b$-equation in dimension one with the $H^1$ Sobolev inertia operator does not correspond to the geodesic equation of a right-invariant Riemannian \textit{metric} \cite{Kolev2009, escher2010}.
 One can, however, weaken this geometric interpretation, as Escher and Kolev \cite{Kolev2009,escher2011degasperis} did when they provided a \textit{non-metric} geometric interpretation for the Degasperis-Procesi equation.
 They showed that this equation is in fact a geodesic equation of a right-invariant affine \textit{connection}.

-In this article, we generalize the result of Escher and Kolev \cite{escher2011degasperis} to the higher-dimensional $b$-equation by showing that it corresponds to the geodesic equation of a right-invariant affine connection.
-The notion of the geodesic spray therefore makes sense for this equation, and we can demonstrate local well-posedness of the higher-dimensional $b$-equation by smoothly extending the geodesic spray and employing an Ebin and Marsden no-loss no-gain argument, as was done by Bauer, Escher, and Kolev \cite{bauer2015local} for the EPDiff equation.
+In this article, we generalize the result of Escher and Kolev \cite{escher2011degasperis} to the higher-dimensional $b$-equation by showing that it corresponds to the geodesic equation of a right-invariant affine connection, which we can write explicitly.
+The notion of the geodesic spray therefore makes sense for this equation, and we can demonstrate local well-posedness of the higher-dimensional $b$-equation by smoothly extending the geodesic spray and employing an Ebin and Marsden type of no-loss, no-gain argument.